b-like-bahar/JourneyNook/README.md

 OpenAI API: The OpenAI API powers the AI-driven itinerary generation feature in JourneyNook.

 ## Full Project Setup
+**Note:**
+This repository initially contained both the frontend and backend code, so you may see commits related to both parts in the history.
+However, to simplify deployment, the frontend and backend have been separated into their own repositories.

 To run the complete project, follow the steps for both the frontend and backend:
 ### Frontend Setup